The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 2. Start pipeline in background thread

-3. Create initial card (showing 4 steps, all PENDING)
+3. Create initial card (show 4 steps, all PENDING)

 4. Patch card as each step progresses